 The land we live in is full of sin against the Holy One of Israel.
-The Lord's day is almost every where profaned; the morality of it is by many denied; his name is awfully blasphemed; his word is neglected; the institutions of his house are despised.
-Many worship him not at all; and many in ways of their own devising.
+The Lord's day is almost everywhere profaned; the morality of it is by many denied: His name is awfully blasphemed: His word is neglected: the institutions of his house are despised.
+Many worship Him not at all; and many in ways of their own devising.
 The truth of the gospel is quite unknown to multitudes; and by others it is denied or perverted.
 A deluge of abominable heresies overflow the land, and the blackest vices either enter with them, or follow after them.
-Very few lament the spiritual plagues which are wasting the generation; yea, rather being accustomed to see the evils mentioned, and others of the same kind, we have lost a due sense of the hatefulness of them.
-Because iniquity hath abounded, 18 the love of many hath waxed cold.
-It is a rare thing to find one among us whose exercise is like that of him who, appealing to God, said, I beheld the transgressors and was grieved, because they kept not thy word.
-Psal. exix.
+Very few lament the spiritual plagues which are wasting the generation; yea rather being accustomed to see the evils mentioned, and others of the same kind, we have lost a due sense of the hatefulness of them.
+Because iniquity hath abounded, the love of many hath waxed cold.
+It is a rare thing to find one among us whose exercise is like that of him who appealing to God, said, I beheld the transgressors and was grieved, because they kept not thu word.
+Psalm exix.
 158.

 The gospel of our Lord Jesus Christ, that joyful sound, is yet heard in our land.
-Our candlestick has not, as that of other apostatizing churches, been re-moved out of its place.
-But as to many, the word preached has not profited them, not being mixed with faith in them who heard it: it has been a sayour of death unto death to them.
-Though the Lord hath called them earnestly and frequently; though he hath spoken to them by his messengers, rising early and sending them; though they, more hardened in sin, have farther departed from him : yet the cor-ruption of their nature, that root of bitterness, so springs up in many even of those who daily attend on the ministry of the word, as to show that the strength of sin was never broken in them.
-And though the Lord has made the word effectual to the salvation of some; yet we confess that, in us all, sativation of some; yet we comess that, in us all, there remains an ennity against the exceeding riches of his grace, which he hath manifested in his kind-ness towards us, through Christ Jesus.
-Ephes. ii.
+Our candlestick has not, as that of other apostatizing churches, been removed out of its place.
+But as to many, the word preached has not profited them, not being mixed with faith in them who heard it: it has been a savior of death unto death to them.
+Though the Lord hath called them earnestly and frequently; though He hath spoken to them by His messengers. rising early and sending them; though they, more hardened in sin, have farther departed from Him: vet the corruption of their nature, that root of bitterness, so springs up in many even of those who daily attend on the ministry of the word, as to show that the strength of sin was never broken in them.
+And though the Lord has made the word effectual to the salvation of some; yet we confess that, in us all, there remains an enmity against the exceeding riches of His grace, which He hath manifested in His kindness towards us, through Christ Jesus.
+Eph. ii.
 7. We have rebelled against the counsel of the Most High; we have loved strangers, and in the obstinacy and perverseness of our heart, said, that after them we would go.